yuqiii-wang/KnowledgeNotes/math/algebra/linear_algebra/matrix/matrix_decomp.md

 ### QR vs LU decomposition

-For the full-rank case LU factorization is cheaper; QR is good for rank-deficient least-squares cases.
+For the full-rank case LU factorization is cheaper.

+QR is good for rank-deficient least-squares cases, since each QR step solves for one column, disregarding the number of rows.
+In least squares cases, often $rowNum \gg colNum$.